Physics-50/Module-2/docs/week1.md

 + An estimate of the speed of sound with uncertainty based on your preliminary data

-+ A summary of what you learned from your preliminary exploration of sources of uncertainty
++ A summary of what you learned from your preliminary exploration of sources of uncertainty.

 ----------------